 The World Customs Organisation works in the following fields:

 - Development of global standards of international trade

 - Simplification and harmonisation of customs procedures (imports and exports)

 - International Trade supply

 - Enhancement of customs and accordance activities, anti-counterfeiting and piracy initiatives

-The World Customs Organization (WCO) has developed the Harmonized Commodity
+The World Customs Organisation (WCO) has developed the Harmonised Commodity

-Description and Coding System (Harmonized System - "HS"), an international product nomenclature.
-98 % of the international trade in products use the Harmonized System.
+Description and Coding System (Harmonised System - “HS”), an international product nomenclature.
+98 % of the international trade in products use the Harmonised System.